JordanDevvv/MercedMusic/README.md

 # MercedMusic
 A spotify music application for UC Merced Students allows for students to see what other students are listening too once logged in
 I collaborated on this Merced music web application with two other students, I was focused on backend development.
+If your noticing a lack of commits over time its because my previous github account had been hacked, but the backend it mostly developed by me.
+This project was saved on my hardrive.